Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 # Preparation and Necessary Software

-While the term "encoding" originally just referred to the opposite of decoding— that is, compressing raw video with a video codec— the term has a broader meaning in the context of fansubbing.
+While the term "encoding" originally just referred to the opposite of decoding—that is, compressing raw video with a video codec—the term has a broader meaning in the context of fansubbing.
 Here, "encoding" includes the entire process from receiving the source video until the final release.
 Usual steps are processing or filtering